daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 clearly explained.
 The documentation should be concise and user-friendly.

-Documentation might include general help, quick start guide, shortcut keys, contact information for accessibility help.
+Documentation might include general help, quick start guide, shortcut keys, contact information for accessibility help, and AI powered assistance.

 Priority: Must-have